skilstak/gsheetobj/README.md

 into what you really want, JavaScript objects implied from the sheet itself.

-Created mostly to pull down the data for populate templates and use to build static, serverless [JAMstack](https://jamstack.org) sites and progressive web apps.
-In fact, you can just include the `data.json` in your static site as a poor-man's read API.
+Created initially to pull down the data in a friendlier (albeit larger) way for populating Mustache templates in custom static, serverless [JAMstack](https://jamstack.org) site generation using only Gulp (which is much simpler than setting up GraphQL as Gatsby requires).
+In fact, you can just include the `data.json` in your static site as a poor-man's read API for simple, smaller data-driven web sites.

 Algorithm
 ---------